 Benefits and Purposes of Cross-Training

-Some of the great benefits of cross-training are that it adds variety to your training and decreases the chances of burnout.
-Also, certain activities, such as cycling, strengthen running-related muscle groups and soft connective tissue, and so help to prevent running injury.
-You can occasionally substitute cross-training for easy-day running as an aerobic workout.
+Some of the great benefits of cross-training are that it adds variety to your training and decreases the chance of burnout.
+Also, certain activities, such as cycling, strengthen running-related muscle groups and soft connective tissue and so help to prevent running injury.
+You can occasionally substitute cross-training for easy day running as an aerobic workout.